PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_vmseries/README.md

 <sup>[back to list](#modules-optional-inputs)</sup>

 #### availability_sets

 A map defining availability sets.
 Can be used to provide infrastructure high availability when zones cannot be used.

 Following properties are supported:

-- `name` - name of the Application Insights.
+- `name`                - (`string`, required) name of the Application Insights.
-- `update_domain_count` - specifies the number of update domains that are used, defaults to 5 (Azure defaults).
+- `update_domain_count` - (`number`, optional, defaults to Azure default) specifies the number of update domains that are used.
-- `fault_domain_count` - specifies the number of fault domains that are used, defaults to 3 (Azure defaults).
+- `fault_domain_count`  - (`number`, optional, defaults to Azure default) specifies the number of fault domains that are used.

-Please keep in mind that Azure defaults are not working for each region (especially the small ones, w/o any Availability Zones).
+**Note!** \
+Please keep in mind that Azure defaults are not working for every region (especially the small ones, without any Availability Zones).
 Please verify how many update and fault domain are supported in a region before deploying this resource.

 Type: